 To ensure long-lasting restoration of all disturbed surfaces Balkan carted away all excavated soil and debris.
 Clean and dry backfill materials were brought to the site and all compaction of the excavations were carefully monitored by a certified soils technician highly experienced in using a Troxler Nuclear Density Gauge.
 In addition every excavation was sawcut around the edges to ensure a clean and neat finish.
 The final touch was restoring all excavations to a thickness that actually exceeded the surrounding areas.
 All of the above steps were taken by Balkan as standard operating procedure – not by ‘special request’ from the client.
-Extraordinary service is routine procedure at Balkan Plumbing.
+Extraordinary service is routine procedure at Balkan Sewer And Water Main.

 A little bit about Jamaica Estates in Queens, NY

 courtesy of Wikipedia

 Jamaica Estates is a neighborhood located in the New York City borough of Queens.
 Within Queens Community District 8, Jamaica Estates is served by Queens Community Board 8.
 It is bounded by Union Turnpike to the north, Hillside Avenue to the south, Utopia Parkway and Homelawn Street to the west and 188th Street to the east.